Etale cohomology of diamonds: Proper pushforward

-In particular, the property of being compactifiable is v-local on the target by (iii), and for separated maps which are representable in locally spatial diamonds, it is also ``compactifiable-local'' on the source by (iv) and (vii).
-(Under the hypothesis of (vii), it is necessarily the case that $g$ is compactifiable, by (viii).)
+In particular, the property of being compactifiable is v-local on the target by (iii), and for separated maps which are representable in locally spatial diamonds, it is \'etale local on the source by (vii).\footnote{In a previous version, it was claimed that in (vii), the local splitting condition on $g$ is not required, but there are counterexamples to that version.
+We do not know the optimal conditions on $g$; in particular, is it true when $g$ is universally open?
+This question is relevant to the question whether in Proposition~\ref{prop:smooth2outof3}, the condition ``$f$ is compactifiable'' is automatic.}

 \begin{proof} For part (i), one direction is clear as $\overline{Y^\prime}^{/Y}$ is partially proper.
 For the converse, assume that $f$ is compactifiable, and let $Y^\prime\hookrightarrow Z$ be an open immersion into a partially proper $Z\to Y$.
 As open immersions and partially proper morphisms are separated, we see that $f$ is separated.
 Moreover, we get a map $\overline{Y^\prime}^{/Y}\to Z$, which is still an injection.
 Thus $Y^\prime\to \overline{Y^\prime}^{/Y}$ is a pullback of the open immersion $Y^\prime\to Z$, and so an open immersion itself.